210927-Reston-UiPath/P2---AI-BIRRI_P-MAXIE_R-RYMARZ_N-SIELATSHOM_O/README.md

 # P2---AI-BIRRI_P-MAXIE_R-RYMARZ_N-SIELATSHOM_O
 ------------------------------------------------

-**Project #2**
+**Project #2 - P2STOCK**

 **Overview (To Be Updated)**

-Goal - The Best Return: User will make the most out of investments.
-This will occur through an automated process that will optimize their options concerning Stock.
-Allowing customers to buy and sell optimized stock options.
+The Best Return

+What: P2STOCK is an automation application that allows its’ user to buy and sell stock.
+With additional features.

+How: P2STOCK searches and optimizes buying and selling options.
+Picking the result that will give its user the best return.

+Importance: P2STOCK allows users to step away from their Stock Portfolio, letting the automation buy and sell stock without user input.
+This feature is especially useful to those who do not have the desired time or know-how to buy and sell stock.

 ----